-Mike litigates wage and hour claims under the Texas Payday Law and federal law, and defends clients facing claims of sexual harassment, gender discrimination, race discrimination, national origin discrimination, and workplace assault.
-He draws on this experience to advise clients about creating and implementing employment policies that comply with applicable statutes.
+Mike has trial and hearing experience litigating complex single plaintiff cases under state and federal anti-discrimination laws including trying cases, successfully arguing dispositive motions, and preserving results on appeal.
+He also litigates wage and hour claims, and defends clients facing claims of sexual harassment, discrimination, retaliation, and workplace assault.
+Mike draws on his broad experience to advise clients about creating and implementing employment policies and agreements that comply with applicable statutes.

-Prior to joining Morgan Lewis, Mike was an associate at a boutique Houston law firm, where he focused on labor and employment matters.
-While in law school he interned for Judge David Hittner at the US District Court for the Southern District of Texas, and Justice Jane Bland of the Texas First Court of Appeals.
+While in law school, Mike interned for Judge David Hittner at the US District Court for the Southern District of Texas, and Justice Jane Bland of the Texas First Court of Appeals.

 Awards and Affiliations